MOLLY O'DONNELL JORDEN

 Built in 1777, Creek Meeting House in Clinton Corners, New York represents the quiet elegance of the Quaker traditions of construction and community.
 The doubled plan of the building illustrates an evolution in Quaker design and worship with separate entrances for men and women divided by a moveable partition to reinforce the idea of order and equality among the Religious Society of Friends.
 In this way, the architecture reflects the ideology of the community it housed.

 A Historic Structure Report was produced by JGWA to ensure the thorough documentation of the building and its history in order to proceed with its sensitive restoration and continued use as a space for public gatherings.
-Molly developed the rendering pictured to illustrate the earliest documented configuration of the the meeting house according to measured drawings of existing conditions, evidence uncovered in the documentation process, and historic images and accounts of the prominent and beloved structure.
+Molly developed the rendering pictured by hand in graphite on mylar and in watercolor to illustrate the earliest documented configuration of the the meeting house according to measured drawings of existing conditions, evidence uncovered in the documentation process, and historic images and accounts of the prominent and beloved structure.
 The cutaway axonometric describes all aspects of the character defining features in a single image that visually supports the text of the report and features prominently on the cover page.

 Using Format